nerevu/CVInsight/docs/wiki/Plugin-System.md

 # Plugin System

-The Resume Analysis tool uses a flexible plugin-based architecture that allows you to extend its functionality by creating custom plugins.
+CVInsight uses a flexible plugin-based architecture that allows you to extend its functionality by creating custom plugins.
 This guide explains the plugin system and how to create your own plugins.

 ## Plugin Architecture Overview